cldf-datasets/gramadapt/rationale/BI.md

 ## BI: What language do Focus Group people expect to be used when interacting with Neighbour Group people in domain X?

-- The Focus Group language
-- The Neighbour Group language
-- Some other language
-- This is highly contextual

 **Goal**

 This question tells us about stated norms around language use in specific social domains.
 The stated norm around language use may be reflections of various linguistic ideologies.